Roboy/bulletroboy/README.md

 ros2 topic echo /roboy/exoforce/collisions
 ```

 - In the third terminal run this line.
-(The operator may move strangely due to the test_publisher message - it should work better with the loop feedback and the real message)
+(Curretly, the operator follows the collisions message from test_publisher.
+Once its merged with the other loop components this will change.)

 ```bash
 python3 cage_simulation.py -m forces